Nurse trapped in deadly Texas pileup crawled out car trunk and reported to work

 The incident happened around 6:30 a.m.
 Thursday on Interstate 35W just north of downtown Fort Worth.
 Fire officials said at least six people were killed in the massive crash involving at least 100 vehicles.

-Thirty-six more people were transported to local hospitals from the scene of a pileup that happened as a winter storm dropped freezing rain, sleet and snow on parts of the U.S.
+Thirty-six more people were transported to local hospitals from the scene of a pileup that happened as a winter storm dropped freezing rain, sleet, and snow on parts of the U.S.

 Rebecca Benson says she was heading to work, like a normal day.
 She heard about bad weather coming, but when she left her home, the roads were dry - until she came up to a corner and things changed when she got on the bridge.

 "As soon as I hit that bridge, [there was] black ice.
-My car started to spin out a little bit, but nothing crazy, and so i was adjusted," Benson said.
+My car started to spin out a little bit, but nothing crazy, and so I was adjusted," Benson said.
 "While I was coming around the corner, I see the cars in front of me.
 I'm trying to not spin out and to figure out if I can stop.
 I mean, my foot was as close to going through the floorboard as it possibly could be.
 And I realized that there's no stopping.
 So, there was a Coca-Cola semi and a car hauler semi that had kind of made almost like a triangle.
 So, I pointed the car there and prayed to God that I would be okay and that's when I hit them."

 SEE ALSO: At least 6 dead in massive north Texas pileup with at least 100 vehicles